Kyler Murray: Pre-draft

+Arizona Cardinals

 2019

 Murray was selected first overall by the Arizona Cardinals in the 2019 NFL draft, becoming the shortest quarterback drafted in the first round.
 When leading Texas Tech's football program, Cardinals head coach Kliff Kingsbury said that he would hypothetically spend the draft's top selection on Murray.
 The pick made Murray the first player to be drafted in the first round of both the NFL and MLB drafts, the first time that two quarterbacks from the same university have gone in the first round in successive seasons after Baker Mayfield was selected first in the 2018 NFL draft and the first quarterback under 6 feet selected number one in an NFL draft.
 On May 9, 2019, Murray signed his four-year rookie contract, worth $35.2 million with the Cardinals.

 Murray played his first NFL game on September 8, 2019, against the Detroit Lions, finishing with 308 passing yards, two touchdowns, and an interception as the game ended in a 27–27 tie.
 Murray led the Cardinals to a comeback in the fourth quarter from a 16-point deficit, joining Jake Plummer as the only Cardinals rookie quarterbacks to throw for 300 yards and two touchdowns since the AFL-NFL merger in 1970.
 During Week 2 against the Baltimore Ravens, Murray finished with 349 passing yards as the Cardinals lost 23–17.
 In Week 4 against the Seahawks, Murray threw for 241 yards and a pick-six and rushed four times for 27 yards and his first NFL rushing touchdown in the 27–10 loss.
 In the next game against the Cincinnati Bengals, Murray threw for 253 yards and rushed for 93 yards and a touchdown in the 26–23 victory.
 During Week 6 against the Atlanta Falcons, Murray threw for 340 yards and three touchdowns and rushed 11 times for 32 yards in a narrow 34–33 victory.
 He was named the National Football Conference (NFC) Offensive Player of the Week for his performance.